LagoVista/docs/Glossary/ServiceTicket.md

 # Service Ticket
 ## Definition
-Service Tickets are produced within [Field Service Lite](./FieldServiceLite.md).
+Service Tickets are created and managed within [Field Service Lite](./FieldServiceLite.md).
 They are produced by an [Error Code](./ErrorCode.md) in a [Device Configuration](./DeviceConfiguration.md).
 Service Tickets contain information on what went wrong with the [Device](./Device.md) as well as other information useful in correcting the [Error Code](./ErrorCode.md).

 <br>
 <br>